Constraints on new physics from decays of polarized $\Lambda_b^0$ baryons at the FCC-ee: A cknowledgements

-We would like to express our gratitude to Sebastian Schmitt for providing a parallelised fitting setup for the \texttt{flavio} package.
-We also want to thank our colleagues in the FCC organsiation for providing the simulation samples, software, and advice, in particular Jan Eysermans, Aidan Wiederhold, and Xunwu Zuo.
-We would like to acknowledge the US National Science Foundation, whose funding under award number 2310073 has helped support this work.
+We would like to express our gratitude to Sebastian Schmitt for providing a parallelized fitting setup for the \textsc{flavio} package.
+We also want to thank our colleagues in the FCC organization for providing the simulation samples, software, and advice, in particular Jan Eysermans, Aidan Wiederhold, and Xunwu Zuo.
+We would like to acknowledge the US National Science Foundation, whose funding under Award No. 2310073 has helped support this work.